ignyx/liu-networking/tp3/questions.md

 double the bandwidth !
 If it were fair, ten times better RTT would translate to ten times better bandwidth.

+Now consider connections 2 and 6.
+They have similar RTT but 2,5 times throughput difference !
+If it were fair we would observe similar throughput.

+Connections 3 and 4 are fair.
+Connections 2 and 5 are nearly fair
+(performance-wise).

 All connections are observed for the same amount of time but do not have the same data throughput or RTT.